Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Preservation/Aventurine.md

 |---|---|---|---|
 |Acheron|Jiaoqiu|Pela|Aventurine|

+>[!warning] Sig:
-In this team, Aventurine will want his signature light cone to be able to generate ultimate stacks for Acheron.
+>In this team, Aventurine will want his signature light cone to be able to generate ultimate stacks for Acheron.
 If he doesn’t have it then he will simply just be a sustain, not even being able to use Trend of the Universal Market due to Jiaoqiu.
 Jiaoqiu disabling Trend of the Universal Market happens because of Acheron’s cap of 1 stack gain per action.
 Jiaoqiu already reapplies his debuff at the start of the enemy’s turn, so even if they attack Gepard to have them get burned, it wouldn’t generate another stack as that second debuff was still applied in that same action.

+>[!info] Team Setup & Explanation:
-Use Acheron’s ultimate when all Jiaoqiu stacks are up and after Pela’s ultimate has been used on the enemies, that way it will deal the most damage.
+>Use Acheron’s ultimate when all Jiaoqiu stacks are up and after Pela’s ultimate has been used on the enemies, that way it will deal the most damage.
+>
 If enemies are low enough in the first wave for you to kill them with a skill
 In situations where you are just a little bit off of getting Pela’s ultimate, it’s going to depend on the enemy’s remaining HP and Pela’s AV left until her turn, whether you use Acheron’s ultimate or wait.
 If the answer to the first condition is “low” then you can use Acheron’s ultimate without waiting, or if the answer to the second condition is also “low” and Pela’s turn doesn’t leak over into the next cycle then you can wait for that as well, in the case that enemies are not low enough to kill without Pela ult.
+>
 If the answer to the first condition is “high” then you will likely want to wait until Pela’s turn.

-Make sure to use Aventurine’s skill if you see that your shields are dangerously low.
+**Make sure to use Aventurine’s skill if you see that your shields are dangerously low.**

 ## 4. How to Play:
 Aventurine is a very simple and easy unit to play.
 You use skill when your shields are low or if a big attack is coming.
 Generally use the Ultimate for the tankier enemies to make better use of the debuff that he inflicts with it and because it deals a lot of damage, especially on a damage dealer build.